ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

    If that was the last scan needed, you now have to process your scan(s) in the creality software.

-# Processing your scan in creality
+# Processing the Scan in Creality
 **1.** Edit the point cloud of your scans.

    Now that you have finished scanning, you should be on the process tab.
 You will see something like this: